Keenan-Nicholson/Keenan-Nicholson/README.md

 📚 **Education**

-- BA major in Computer Science, minor in Geography.
-BSc major in Computational Mathematics.
+- BA major in Computer Science, minor in Geography 2023.
+- BSc major in Computational Mathematics 2020.

 💻 **Interests**

-- Full stack development, hiking, camping, football and b-movies.
+- Data driven full stack development, hiking, camping, football and b-movies.

 📬 **Contact**

-- You can reach me by searching East Coast Trails for a man with a golden retriever or email @ keenanbnicholson@gmail.com
+- You can reach me by email @ keenanbnicholson@gmail.com
 ---